-We are grateful for financial support in 2008 and 2009 from the EJLB Foundation of Toronto, the Yukon Territorial Government, and the Natural Science and Engineering Research Council of Canada.
+We are grateful for financial support in 2010 from the Government of Yukon, the Northern Science Training Grant of DIAND, and the Natural Science and Engineering Research Council of Canada.
 Funding for monitoring programs is never plentiful and we are grateful for the support we have received.

-We thank all the people who toiled under the summer sun and rain to produce the data tallied here, with special mention this year to Todd Heakes.
+We thank all the people who toiled under the summer sun and rain to produce the data tallied here, with special mention this year to Libby Anderson, Peter Upton, Marina Milligan, Todd Heakes, and members of the Y2C2 Green Team.
+We thank everyone who has counted birds in the Christmas Bird Counts for the crossbill data used in Figure 9.
+For comments, additions or corrections on this report please contact krebs@zoology.ubc.ca.

-Liz Hofer gratefully acknowledges that everyone did more than their share this year to compensate for her field time lost due to an alpine accident in July.